 Let your eggs cool completely.
 To cool the wax even faster, we put ours in the refrigerator.

 The eggs have a vivid, colorful tie-dye look to them when finished.
+(For a beautiful table decoration that doesn’t need refrigeration, try these colorful string eggs.)

 If you want to go a step further, you can then dye your Easter eggs.
 We placed ours into small cups of water and food coloring.